fznsakib/Space-Maze/README.md

 * Run app.py to initiate server.
 * Access by visiting "localhost:5000" on preferred web browser

+Note: Log in page does not require credentials.
+Created for future functionality purposes.

 ## Technologies Used

 * Flask web framework for Python